litpuvn/ttu-texas-water/README.md

 ## How to Clone from the repository in Github  <br />

 1)Copy the web url of the repository in the Github.  <br />
-2)Open Command line tool( i,e Terminal in Mac ) and choose a destination path by accessing it there.<br />
+2)Open Command line tool( i,e Terminal in Mac ) and choose a destination path by accessing it there.
 3)Then type "git clone -copied web url-" without quotes or the dash marks and then hit enter.  <br />

 ## How to make modification to the existing code in Github via command line tool<br />